 Her beam looked much better the rest of the week, earning a 13.625 in the all-around final and then a 14.025 in the apparatus final to win gold.
 The routine she showed there was out of a huge 6.2 d-score, and she hit everything, including her bhs bhs layout flight series and a good double tuck dismount, though some leaps were again short and she botched her wolf turns a bit.
 Considering she’s back from her millionth injury of the quad, it really wasn’t a bad effort, and given the bananas beam finals we’ve seen throughout this quad, with some clean-up work it could be a finals-worthy routine.
 She’ll only have about a month to get it under control, but crazier things have happened.
 She also hit her floor routine again in finals, though it’s definitely a much weaker routine than beam.

 These four are definitely the four who will be in contention this summer, though there were others with solid efforts this week, including international regulars like Georgia-Rose Brown, Kiara Munteanu, Georgia Godwin, Emma Nedov, Madelaine Leydin, Alexandra Eade, and Emily Whitehead.
-Olivia Vivian also returned, though her difficulty was a bit weak and she had a horrifying fall on bars in the all-around final, catching her ankles on the bar during her piked Jaeger to fall backwards and land right on her head and neck (thankfully, you could see she did a fantastic job of bracing with her arms before her head hit the mat, cushioning the blow a bit, and she was mostly fine, later remarking to the press that she was sorry if she made anyone need a change of underpants).
+We also saw the return of Olivia Vivian, though her difficulty was a bit weak and she had a horrifying fall on bars in the all-around final, catching her ankles on the bar during her piked Jaeger to fall backwards and land right on her head and neck (thankfully, you could see she did a fantastic job of bracing with her arms before her head hit the mat, cushioning the blow a bit, and she was mostly fine, later remarking to the press that she was sorry if she made anyone need a change of underpants).

 Brown had a great week with the silver all-around medal after one of her best overall performances for a 55.075 total, and she went on to place fourth on floor as well as fifth on both bars and beam, all hit routines.
 Whitehead, who was injured while training for Pac Rims, was able to return on bars and did a fantastic job to win the silver apparatus medal with a 13.775 for her solid routine, while Godwin got bronze there with a 13.625 in addition to placing fifth all-around with a 52.1.